johannschopplich/kirby-content-translator/README.md

 # Kirby Content Translator

 Sometimes you may find yourself copying content from Kirby fields to your clipboard, only to paste it into a translation service of your choice.
-This plugin aims to simplify the translation process by providing a simple interface for translating a model's content while giving full flexibility on which fields should be translated.
+This plugin aims to simplify the translation process by providing a simple interface for translating a model's content, while allowing full flexibility in choosing which fields to translate.

 ## Key Features

-- 🌐 Translate page and block fields with one click!
+- 🌐 Translate writer, blocks and other fields with one click!
 - 🌝 Panel buttons
 - 🧩 Use DeepL API or custom translation service

 ## Preview

-For the following preview, I used the [default configuration](#configuration) to synchronise the `description` and `text` fields, which are a **writer** and **blocks** field, respectively.
+For the following preview, I used the [example section blueprint](#panel-section) to synchronise the `description` and `text` fields, which are of type **writer** and **blocks**, respectively.

 The default language in the example is English.
-The secondary language is German, to which the content is first synchronised and then translated.
+The secondary language is German, to which the content is first synchronised (copied) and then translated.

 ![Preview of the Kirby Content Translator Panel section](./.github/panel-preview.gif)